Department of Forests and Park Services of Bhutan: Functional Divisions

-The Department of Forests and Park Services is composed of six functional divisions.
+The Department of Forests and Park Services is composed of four functional divisions.

 Forest Protection and Enforcement Division (FPED)

 The Forest Protection and Enforcement Division, the then Forest Protection & Land Use Section (FPLUS) was formed sometime in 1991 as one of the oldest Functional Divisions under the Department.
 It was renamed to FPUD in 2000.

 The objective of this division is to ensure forest protection, sustainable management & utilization of land & forest resources.

 Sections/Programmes

 Sections or programmes under this functional division are as follows:

 Forest Protection

 Functions the under Forest Protection section are;